kalantar/i8-istio/samples/abn/tutorial.md

 # Sample: A/B/N Test on Edge Service

 Assumes Iter8 has been set up.
-If not see:  (../README.md)
+If not see [Iter8 setup for the Istio domain](https://github.com/kalantar/i8-istio).

 ## 1. Define new metrics